Slicing the Torus and the thermodynamics of self-similar measures with overlaps: Proof of key theorems

-The use of restricting to \(X_{\theta}\) is that \(B^{\N}\) has both recoverable and irrecoverable sequences combined in a single system.
-As we wish to understand dimension drop through exact overlap, we need a way to understand only the pressure of points that correspond to exact overlap.
-By Theorem \ref{exact overlap symb cor}, we know that the points which correspond to exact overlaps are contained in \(l_{pq}\).
-Furthermore, we have the potential function \(\phi\) relates to the growth rate of the number of exact overlaps Theorem \ref{sup n equiv}.
+The use of restricting to \(X_{\underline{\theta}}\) is that \(B_{k+1}^{\N}\) has both recoverable and irrecoverable sequences combined in a single system.
+While, we know that \(l_{\underline{\theta}}\) contains the points which correspond with exact overlaps.
+Furthermore, we have the potential function \(\phi\) relates to the growth rate of the number of exact overlaps Lemma~\ref{lemma : sup n equiv}.
 These facts combined motivate the following key theorem.